necsanuradu/testPilot/README.md

 export default SomeComponentForTestPilotNoTest;

   ```
-  #### the previous component and testPilot will generate exactly this test file for you
+  #### The previous component and testPilot will automatically generate exactly this test file for you
+   you can find it newly made inside the <b>/client/src/test/</b> directory
   ```
 import { render, fireEvent, screen } from "@testing-library/react";
 import React, { Component } from "react";